The Unhealthiest Pizzas in America

 Mellow Mushroom's Buffalo Chicken Pizza

 Mellow Mushroom strikes again with yet another high-in-calories pizza.
-Not only does the Buffalo Chicken variety cost you nearly 550 calories per large slice, but it also costs you 1,610 milligrams of sodium.
+Not only does the Buffalo Chicken variety cost you over 550 calories per large slice, but it also costs you 1,610 milligrams of sodium.
 For perspective, that's as much sodium that's in about 17 Snyder's Pretzel Rods.

 Sbarro's NY Pepperoni Slice

-Uno Pizzeria and Grill's Chicago Classic Pizza
+UNO Pizzeria and Grill's Chicago Classic Pizza

-Uno Pizzeria and Grill's Chicago Meat Market Pizza
+UNO Pizzeria and Grill's Chicago Meat Market Pizza